Disclosure Statements

 Eligibility

 5.2.
-All participants must complete KYC/AML verification prior to engaging in any platform activity.
-Verification is conducted by Ensuro Re Ltd. as regulatory principal and operational KYC/AML provider, using its verification infrastructure which includes document verification (via iDenfy), an investor knowledge assessment, PEP screening, AML screening, and blockchain address scanning.
-Bondi presents Ensuro's verification flow on its frontend; upon Ensuro's backend confirmation of approval, Bondi whitelists the verified wallet address on its KYC smart contracts.
-You authorize Ensuro Re Ltd. and its service providers to collect, process, verify, and retain your identification information, and to share verification results with Bondi for wallet whitelisting purposes.
+All participants must complete Know Your Customer (KYC) and Anti-Money Laundering (AML) onboarding prior to engaging in any platform activity.
+KYC/AML verification is conducted by Ensuro Re Ltd. as Class F Digital Asset Business (DAB) licence holder and regulatory principal, using its verification infrastructure (implemented via idenfy or a substantially similar service), which includes document verification, an investor knowledge assessment, PEP screening, AML screening, and blockchain address scanning.
+Bondi presents Ensuro's verification flow on its frontend; upon Ensuro's backend confirmation of approval, Bondi whitelists your wallet address on its KYC smart contracts.
+You authorize Ensuro Re Ltd. and its service providers to collect, process, verify, and retain your identification information, and to share verification results with Bondi for wallet whitelisting and access control purposes.
 Wallets that have not been whitelisted cannot interact with gated platform functions regardless of any other status.

 Irrevocability of Blockchain Transactions